10 Tricks for Keeping Your Tent Warm While Camping

 #5.
 Wear Hats, Gloves, and Socks

 Make sure you wear fresh wool socks just before you go to bed.
-Sometimes, you may even have to wear multiple pairs of socks in order to give your feet optimum insulation against the cold.
+Sometimes, you may even have to wear multiple pairs of socks to give your feet optimum insulation against the cold.

 #6.
 Drink Hot Tea